 Nothing makes a driver's heart skip a beat like an animal suddenly darting out across the road.

-We present these videos to you hoping you'll be a little more cautious next time you're out driving in an area with a lot of wildlife.
+We present these videos to you not because we think it's something to enjoy.
+Instead, we consider this an educational opportunity and we're hoping you'll be a little more cautious next time you're out driving in an area with a lot of wildlife.

 Buck walks away